Protecting our Protectors in their Retirement

 We are the National Foundation for Retired Service Animals

-The National Foundation for Retired Service Animals is a registered charity set up to promote the care, well-being, and welfare of retired service animals from across the emergency service family, namely that of the police, fire, border force, and prison services.
+The National Foundation for Retired Service Animals is a registered charity set up to promote the care, well-being, and welfare of retired service animals from across the emergency service family, namely that of the police, fire, border force, national crime agency, NHS, and prison services.

 Paws for a Coffee